Los Angeles Hostile Work Environment Lawyers

 The legal requirements for a hostile work environment include:

-- The actions or behavior by your coworkers or employer must discriminate against protected classifications such as religion, disability, race or age.
+- The actions or behavior by your coworkers or employer must discriminate against protected classifications such as religion, disability, gender, race or age.

 - The behavior must last over time.
-An inappropriate remark does not make a workplace hostile under the law until the problem is significant, pervasive and long-lasting.
+An inappropriate remark does not generally make a workplace hostile under the law until the problem is significant, pervasive and long-lasting.

 - The hostile behavior is severe.
 The discriminatory acts must be severe enough to disrupt the employee’s ability to work.